garrandall/popular-music-data/tracks/if-i-had-a-hammer-trini-lopez.md

 Yeah, yeah, yeah, yeah

 All over this land
-Ooh, all over this land
+Oh, all over this land
 Hee, all over this land, yeah, yeah, yeah, yeah
 Yeah, yeah, yeah, yeah